etn-electrical/zephyr-icd-mmplus/boards/arm/atsamd20_xpro/doc/index.rst

       :goals: flash
       :compact:

-   You should see "Hello World! atsamd20_xpro" in your terminal.
+   You should see "Hello World! arm" in your terminal.

 References
 **********